-Select from the listing of datapoints and drap with the listing of datapoints and drap & drop onto VZ2 plot Each point can be aligned using arrow keys on computer States Comp
+Select from the listing of datapoints and drag & drop onto VZ2 plot Selection mic Sel

 Step 3: Aligning layout

 Any datapoint overlaid can be individually setup.
 Once the datapoint is placed on the drawing, and highlighted blue, a doubleclick of the left mouse button will display a pop up.
 This allows for the datapoint to be displayed in different formats.
 When the data point is highlighted blue the arrow keys on keyboard can now move the point for alignment.